andrewMacmurray/seeds-prototype/README.md

 # Seed

-A connect the dots game where the user must gather many seeds.
++ A connect the dots game where the user must gather many seeds.
++ An experiment that asks how can you use a UI framework like React to make games?

 ![seed](public/img/seed-collection.png)

-Rough demo working on gh-pages http://andrewmacmurray.github.io/seed/
+A demo working on gh-pages http://andrewmacmurray.github.io/seed/

 Goals:

-+ A browser based game using React and Redux
++ [x] A browser based game using React and Redux
-+ Different layouts and challenges for each board
++ [ ] Different layouts and challenges for each board
-+ A level system where the user progresses through a hub world
++ [x] A level system where the user progresses through a hub world

-If you'd like to collaborate feel free to leave an issue on github.
+If you'd like to collaborate feel free to leave an [issue](https://github.com/andrewMacmurray/seed/issues).

 ## Installing Locally

-To run the build, clone the repo (or fork it)
+To set up the build locally, clone the repo (or fork it)

 ```
 git clone https://github.com/andrewMacmurray/seed.git